Below is a list of well-known fellowships for you to explore. Please note that this list is not exhaustive.

 El Pomar Foundation offers a two-year program designed to train recent college graduates for work in the philanthropic sector.
 Applicants should have a connection to Colorado, a commitment to community service, and strong leadership potential.

 Fellowship for Emerging Leaders in Public Service inspires, engages, and connects emerging public service leaders in New York City with a unique career planning and professional development opportunity.
 The eight-month program provides fellows with opportunities to discuss public service issues and career challenges with experts in the public service field; gain a clear assessment of their own leadership assets, knowledge base, and skill set; build a network of peers and mentors who can offer insight and guidance on career development; and develop a career plan based on personal assessments and professional goals.
-The fellowship is sponsored by the Research Center for Leadership in Action at NYU’s Robert F. Wagner Graduate School of Public Service.
+The fellowship is unpaid and sponsored by the Research Center for Leadership in Action at NYU’s Robert F. Wagner Graduate School of Public Service.

 Hearst Minority Fellowship is a fully funded ten-month fellowship sponsored managed by the Aspen Institute intended to promote the inclusion of under-represented groups in organized philanthropy.
 Participants matriculate at Indiana University to receive an M.A. in Philanthropic Studies or an MPA in Nonprofit Management.
 Applicants must be a member of an under-represented group, have a B.A., and be accepted into the M.A. or MPA program.